 - Simple, yet Awesome: Psionic abilities like Telepathic Transmission (Great for players who don't want to spend Bio-E on speech), Hypnotic Suggestion, Mind Trap, and all forms of Bio-Manipulation are all incredibly awesome and efficient.

 - Small Taxonomy Pools: Lampshaded in the book as this was done for both reasons of space and the game designer's mental health, Animals that are very similar are sometimes lumped together.
 For example, coyotes and wolves fall under "Wild Canines", and eagles, hawks, and falcons are all "Wild Predatory Birds", with only slight differences between them (i.e., since a coyote is smaller then a wolf, it has more Bio-E to spend).

 - Super Senses: The Super Senses one could acquire were Advanced Vision, Night Vision, Ultraviolet Light Advanced Hearing, Sonar, Advanced Smell and Advanced Touch

-- They Would Cut You Up/Playing with Syringes: Doctor Feral is probobly half the reason Mutants have to have a Masquerade in the first place!
-Seriously, did they base half of Bishop's character off this guy?
+- Playing With Syringes: Doctor Feral is probably half the reason Mutants have to have a Masquerade in the first place!
+Seriously, did they base half of Bishop's character off this guy?note